ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 intended for data centers, but the proposal SHOULD indicate which are expected to safely coexist with it.

+# Evaluation Methods and Results

+Although evaluations test and results are not normally described in an IETF specification, they are important to the development of a specification.
+This document does not specify a specific method to perform this evaluation.
+There are multiple possible approaches to evaluation.
+Each has a role, and the most appropriate approach depends on the criteria being evaluated and mthe aturity of the specification.

+For many algorithms, an initial evaluation will consider individual protocol mechanisms in a simulator to analyse the stability and explore the safety across a wide range of conditions, including overload.
+For example, RFC 8869 describes evaluation test cases for interactive real-time media over wireless networks.
+Such results could also be published or form basis of discussion in IRTF research activities (such as ICCRG and MAPRG).

+Before a proposed congestion control algorithm is finally standardised, it is expected to have gained practical experience with implementation and experience using the algorithm.
+Where there is implementation by independent teams, this can help provide assurance that a specification has avoided assumptions or ambiguity.
+An independent evaluation by multiple teams helps provide assurance that the design meets the evaluation criteria, and can asses typical interactions with other traffic.
+This evaluation could use an emulated laboratory environment or a controlled experiment (within a limited domain or at Internet-scale).
+Evidence of results is normally considered by the working group in deciding if a specification is ready for publication and ought to be documented in any request for the working group to publish the specification.

 # Security Considerations

 This document does not represent a change to any aspect of the TCP/IP protocol